ElSolem/qualge/README.md

-# Quantum Algebra Pathfinding Example Library
+# Quantum Algebra Example Library

 This repository showcases an example library for a **quantum-inspired pathfinding system**, including the implementation of the quantum algebraic approach and related visualizations.